 The clock never stops ticking.
-Each year we get a little older and the hills seem to get a little steeper.
-Have you wondered why, or perhaps of more use, wondered how you can slow down the ageing process?
+Each year we get a little older and the hills seem to get a bit steeper.
+Have you wondered why, or perhaps of more use, wondered how you can slow down the ageing process, or it’s effects?

 As people are now living longer, there is a lot of research into ageing and the effects of exercise on leading healthier and more active lives.
 So read on to find out a bit of what has been learned.

 The following statistics are based on age related world records times for running the marathon.
+The marathon being an endurance event not a strength event, just like most cycling being endurance exercise.
 Note how the decline accelerates with age.

 Decline per decade – Aged 30 to 40 was 2.5%